-How to Understand Mattress FirmnessUpdated on January 22, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
-Learn more about our affiliate program here.
+How to Understand Mattress FirmnessUpdated on March 4, 2021 While all product recommendations are chosen independently, we may receive compensation for purchases made through our site.
+Learn more about how we make money here.

 One of the first and most important criteria that people use when shopping for a mattress is firmness.
 Even though it’s a term you’ll find used constantly by customers, retailers, manufacturers, and reviewers, it’s rare to find a nuanced discussion of what mattress firmness is and why it really matters.